When we earn money from our investments, Uncle Sam wants his cut, too—just like with the rest of our income.

 One more: If you invest in mutual funds, you could have to pay taxes—even if you haven’t sold your holdings, Taibi says.
 “It can be a surprise for some investors to realize that they may owe tax if their fund manager sold holdings at a gain, even if the investor has only entered into the fund at mid-year or near the end of the year.”

 3. Not all accounts are taxed equally, either.

-Taxable accounts include traditional investment (or brokerage) accounts, bank accounts and money market mutual funds.
+Taxable accounts include traditional investment (or brokerage) accounts and money market mutual funds.
 These are all subject to capital gains taxes.

-Meanwhile, a “tax-qualified” account—like a 401(k), IRA and even a 529 college savings account—does not require capital gains taxes to be paid, says Katharine Perry, associate financial consultant at Fort Pitt Capital Group.
-So you won’t be taxed on investments you sell (as long as you don’t withdraw that money).
+Meanwhile, a “tax-qualified” account—like a 401(k), Individual Retirement Account (or IRA) and even a 529 college savings account—does not require capital gains taxes to be paid, says Katharine Perry, associate financial consultant at Fort Pitt Capital Group.
+(Acorns’ Later accounts are IRAs.)
+So you won’t be taxed on investments you sell, as long as you don’t withdraw that money.

 You will pay ordinary income tax on the money you take out of a 401(k) or traditional IRA account in retirement, though, unless you’re using a Roth IRA.
 With a Roth, you contribute money that’s already been taxed—unlike a 401(k)—but you won’t pay taxes when you take the money out of the account in retirement.
 Just keep in mind, there are income limits to contribute to those.